As I wake up each morning

 While the wind blows across tall grass.

-Life is short, it matters at all?
+Life is short, does it matter at all?

 We are born to live ’til we pass.